 He has been honoured to serve on the Association of American Medical Colleges (AAMC) Board of Directors from 2010-2012.
 He has also served on the AAMC’s Organization of Resident Representatives Administrative Board and as a Diversity Leadership Fellow and member of the Committee of Members-in-Training at the American Psychiatric Association.

 Dr. Sukhera holds certification from the Royal College of Physicians and Surgeons of Canada in both Psychiatry and Child and Adolescent Psychiatry.
 He is also double-board certified in Psychiatry and Child and Adolescent Psychiatry from the American Board of Psychiatry and Neurology.

 Dr. Sukhera sits on several committees and councils at the local, provincial, national and international levels.
-He is a member of the Provincial Council for Maternal and Child Health (Ontario), and executive council member of the Ontario Psychiatric Association.
+He is President-Elect of the Ontario Psychiatric Association.
 He sits on the Governance Committee of the Academic Medical Organization of Southwestern Ontario and Board of the Clinical Teachers Association at Western University.